A detective who investigates paranormal mysteries. Like traditional fantasy

 - Subverted in Eater of Souls, a period mystery set in ancient Egypt.
 While the crime turned out to be the work of a mortal serial killer, sleuth/spymaster Lord Meren pursues it under the presumption that something supernatural could be to blame, even going so far as to remind his son to wear protective amulets while investigating.

-- Lord Darcy (although he exists in a world were magic is real and is fully understood).
+- Lord Darcy (although he exists in a world where magic is real and is fully understood).

 - The protagonists of The Longing of Shiina Ryo may become this, depending on their sensei's mood.